lekhrajdeshmukh/githubActionRepo/README.md

 **Move between different commits**
     - git checkout <id>
     - Above command will allow to temporarly move to another commit using commit id
-    - HEAD pointer basically describes or point towards which current commit is loaded
+    - HEAD pointer basically describes or point towards which current commit is loaded.
+    - By default HEAD pointer points to the latest commit